h3xed/angular-flash/README.md

 </div>
 ```

-## divcense
+## License
-This is divcensed under the feel-free-to-do-whatever-you-want-to-do divcense.
+This is licensed under the feel-free-to-do-whatever-you-want-to-do license.